WHERE WE've BEEN

 From the outside looking in, Harris Creek appears to be a church plant or a fairly new church.
 In reality, we are one of the oldest churches in Waco and have been a church for over 135 years.
 In 1872, Aquilla and Delila Jones gave a 1.6 acre site for the construction of a new church, schoolhouse, and cemetery in the McGregor area (just outside of Waco, Texas), which is now known as Harris Creek Baptist Church.
-The official date of the constitution for Harris Creek is in 1879, but church services were held in the Jones' house prior to this date.
-On Friday, August 8, 1879, the church was granted full membership into the Leon River Baptist Association (now, the Coryell Baptist Association).
+The official date of the constitution for Harris Creek was 1879, but church services were held in the Jones' home prior to this date.
+On Friday, August 8, 1879, the church was granted full membership into the Leon River Baptist association.

-The church experienced initial success after being formed, but went through a period of decline and eventually ceased meeting from 1893–1904.
-However, under new leadership, the church received full membership into the Waco Baptist Association in September of 1904.
+The church experienced initial success after its formation, but went through a period of decline and eventually ceased meeting from 1893–1904.
+However, under new leadership, the church was reconstituted and received full membership into the Waco Baptist Association in September of 1904.
 That year the church reported 30 members, an offering of $70.05, and nine people were baptized.
 Obviously many things have changed over the past century.

-Among the many unique facts in Harris Creek’s history is the period of time between 1932-1960.
+Among the many unique facts in Harris Creek’s history is the period of time between 1932 and 1960.
 This is when the church shared their facility with a Methodist congregation.
-A Methodist and Baptist preacher on alternating Sundays shared the pulpit, and the congregation held joint revival meetings each summer under the spread of an oak tree.
+The church alternated between a Methodist and Baptist preacher on Sundays, and the two congregations even held joint revival meetings each summer under the spread of an oak tree.
 In 1960, the Methodist congregation decided they had enough resources to sustain themselves, so they replanted their own church, once again.
 This forced the existing members of Harris Creek to make some decisions.
-At the time, there were only 13 members of the Baptist congregation.
-This small group of people had to decide whether to close their doors or continue to minister to those in the area.
+At the time, there were only 13 members left that belonged to the congregation.
+This small group of people had to decide whether to close their doors or re-launch the church in a new direction.
 They ultimately decided to keep the doors open and kept Harris Creek alive during these lean years.